magnetenstad/react-express-node-mysql/README.md

   console.log(`Server listening on ${PORT}`);
 });
 ```
-5. Start the server with `npm run server` and make sure `localhost:3001/api/get`, `localhost:3001/api/insert` and `localhost:3001/api/clear` are working.
+5. Start the server with `npm run server`
+6. Open a browser and visit `localhost:3001/api/get`, `localhost:3001/api/insert` and `localhost:3001/api/clear`.
+If they all show relevant messages, your database is working!

 ### Create a React frontend
 1. Initialize React `npx create-react-app client`